 Our success will depend on our existing patents and licenses, and our ability to obtain additional patents in the future.
-We have been issued 51 patents and have filed an additional 99 patent applications in the United States, Canada, Europe, Australia and Japan.
+We have been issued 74 patents and have filed an additional 110 patent applications in the United States, Canada, Europe, Australia and Japan.
 We license the composition, manufacturing and use of AVICINE in all fields, except fertility regulation from The Ohio State University, and we license other patents for certain complementary technologies from others.

-Some of our patents on core technologies expire as early as 2010, including for NEUGENES; however, based on patented improvements and additions to such core patents, we believe our patent protection for those products and other products would extend beyond 2020.
+Some of our patents on core technologies expire as early as 2008, including for NEUGENES; however, based on patented improvements and additions to such core patents, we believe our patent protection for those products and other products would extend beyond 2020.

 We cannot assure investors that our pending patent applications will result in patents being issued in the United States or foreign countries.
 In addition, the patents which have been or will be issued may not afford meaningful protection for our technology and products.
 Competitors may develop products similar to ours which do not conflict with our patents.
 Others may challenge our patents and, as a result, our patents could be narrowed or invalidated.
 The patent position of biotechnology firms generally is highly uncertain, involves complex legal and factual questions, and has recently been the subject of much litigation.
 No consistent policy has emerged from the United States Patent and Trademark Office (USPTO), or the courts regarding the breadth of claims allowed or the degree of protection afforded under biotechnology patents.
-In addition, there is a substantial backlog of biotechnology patent applications at the USPTOs and the approval or rejection of patents may take several years.
+In addition, there is a substantial backlog of biotechnology patent applications at the USPTO and the approval or rejection of patents may take several years.

 Our success will also depend partly on our ability to operate without infringing upon the proprietary rights of others, as well as our ability to prevent others from infringing on our proprietary rights.
 We may be required at times to take legal action to protect our proprietary rights and, despite our best efforts, we may be sued for infringing on the patent rights of others.
+We have not received any communications or other indications from owners of related patents or others that such persons believe our products or technology may infringe their patents.
 Patent litigation is costly and, even if we prevail, the cost of such litigation could adversely affect our financial condition.
 If we do not prevail, in addition to any damages we might have to pay, we could be required to stop the infringing activity or obtain a license.
 Any required license may not be available to us on acceptable terms, or at all.
 If we fail to obtain a license, our business might be materially adversely affected.